 **Because the number of questions varies, it is not necessarily true that learners must earn a simple 70% to pass the exam.

 Microsoft exams have a reputation for being challenging.
 Many learners find they have to take an exam more than once to achieve a successful outcome.
 Fortunately, Microsoft is aware of the level of challenge associated with their exams, and often provides an Exam Replay, allowing learners to retake exams at a fraction of the cost.
 Please note that the Exam Replay may not always be available.
 As of this post’s publication date, each of the exams associated with the MCSA: Windows Server 2016 certification offers the option to include Exam Replay, but that may change.
 Learners should research Exam Replay availability to avoid missing out on the opportunity.

-The MCSA is not subject to recertification.
-Microsoft’s MCSA certifications do not expire, meaning no recertification or continuing education is necessary to keep your MCSA certification valid.
+The MCSA is not subject to recertification or renewal.
+Microsoft’s MCSA certifications do not expire, meaning no recertification or continuing education is necessary to renew your MCSA certification.
 MCSA certifications are, effectively, lifetime certifications that are valid as long as the technology exists.
 However, it’s important to note that under Microsoft’s new certification structure, earning an expert-level certification (MCSE) can be accomplished by taking just one additional exam, of your choosing, from a pool of exam options.
 Learn more about Microsoft certifications from our post, What to Expect from the New Microsoft Certification Paths.

 The MCSA is a building block that allows learners to earn a variety of other certifications from Microsoft.
 After earning the MCSA: Windows Server 2016 certification, most learners choose to take the next step by earning an MCSE (Microsoft Certified Solutions Expert) certification.